mickecamino/ECDBpersonalV2/Components - to import/README.md

 * Resistors E24-addon - 0,25W 5% and 1%.csv
 Resistors 0,25W 5% and 1% - to get E24 series
 * Resistors E24-addon - 0,6W 1%.csv
 Resistors 0,6W 1% - to get E24 series
+* NPN-TO92.csv
+Popular TO92 NPN transistors
+* PNP-TO92.csv
+Popular TO92 PNP transistors

 **More to come**